YuriyIvon/DatabaseBenchmark/README.md

 * `ReportFilePath` - path to the result report output file.
 If not specified, report is written to the console.
 * `TraceResults` - a Boolean parameter specifying if query results should be printed to the console.

-**Please note that the tool in general is not responsible for index creation and other database configuration tweaks.
+**Please note that the tool, in general, is not responsible for index creation and other database configuration tweaks.
 Any settings that can be modified after the table has been created must be controlled by the person responsible for the benchmark.
-Thus, before running a real benchmark, ensure that all required indexes and other required settings are in place.**
+Thus, ensure that all indexes and other required settings are in place before running a real benchmark.**

 When everything is ready, a full benchmark can be run.